sillevl/course-software-engineering/agile/agile.md

 Lean is different.
 Unlike Scrum and XP, Lean doesn't include a set of practices. **Lean is a mindset**, and just like with the mindset for Scrum and XP, Lean comes with values and principles (In Lean terminology they are called "thinking tools").

 * **Elimininate waste**: Find the work that you're doing that doesn't directly help to create valuable software and remove it from the project.
-* **Amplify learning**: Use feedback from you project to improve how you build software.
+* **Amplify learning**: Use feedback from your project to improve how you build software.
 * **Decide as late as possible**: Make very important decision for your project when you have to most information about it - at the last responsible moment.
 * **Deliver as fast as possible**: Understand the cost of delay, and minimize it using pull systems and queues.
 * **Empower the team**: Establish a focused and effective environment and build awhole team of energized people.